SkypLabs/sniff-cookies/README.md

 ## How to

     Usage: sniff-cookies [OPTION...]
-    Allows to display HTTP cookies passing through the network
+    Allows to display the HTTP cookies passing through the network

-      -i, --interface=INTERFACE  Specify the network interface to use -?, --help                 Give this help list
+      -C, --csv                  Display cookies as CSV data -i, --interface=INTERFACE  Specify the network interface to use -?, --help                 Give this help list
           --usage                Give a short usage message